 Young people have an appetite for trying new things.
 Camping out in the wilderness is one of them.
-However, what most first timers do not know is that camping isn't simply about packing your things and setting up a camp in the middle of nowhere.
+However, what most first-timers do not know is that camping isn't simply about packing your things and setting up a camp in the middle of nowhere.

 It requires a lot of planning and decision-making.
-You have to decide where to go for a camping trip, whether the location you chose is warm or cold, what you're bringing and most importantly, how you're gonna keep yourself safe.
+You have to decide where to go for a camping trip, whether the location you chose is warm or cold, what you're bringing, and most importantly, how you're gonna keep yourself safe.

-Here are some of the most important things that one should ponder over while planning a camping trip.
+Here are some of the most important things that one should ponder while planning a camping trip.

-The most important thing to keep in mind is that it's not always legal to camp out or ignite fire at certain places.
+The most important thing to keep in mind is that it's not always legal to camp out or ignite a fire at certain places.